openspending/fiscal-data-package/spec/index.md

     "tabular": "*"
   }

-  // OPTIONAL: a keyword that represents the type of spend data, being one of "aggregated" or "transactional".
+  // OPTIONAL: a keyword that represents the type of spend data:
-  "granularity": "aggregated",
+  //   * "transaction": rows have dates, and correspond to individual transactions
+  //  * "aggregated": rows are summaries of expenditure across a fiscal period "granularity": "aggregated",

   // OPTIONAL: the fiscal period of the dataset